EvaFrossard/EvaFrossard.github.io/index.md

    </details>
 </div>

 Here, only the variable representing posting more and posting less were significant !
-However in different direction...
-Posting more has a positive coefficient so it influences positively your recovery, whereas posting less influences it even more, but not on the side you desire...
+However in different direction... **Posting more has a positive coefficient so it influences positively your recovery**, whereas posting less influences it even more, but not on the side you desire...

 <div style="border-left: 4px solid #3BB143; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details>